camunda-consulting/camunda-7-code-examples/snippets/cockpit-plugin-reporting/README.md

 2. Integrate the JAR in your camunda-*.war file and there under WEB-INF/lib

 Now it will be shown on the start screen.
-Note that in the current preview version the plugin mechanism has a limititation to only be able to show one plugin at a time.

 More information